Migrant Flora and Fauna

 A Multiple-Regions theory indicates that Survival-of-the-Fittest is only half true.
 Physical weakness can aid promiscuity and therefore the proliferation of genes.
 The men in Eve's African tribe may have been unable prevent a stronger tribe carrying away its women and turning them into sex slaves.
 Although the tribe's men would have died out, the women would have survived to become the ancestors of all humans today.
 Alternatively, the African tribe may have traded its women to other tribes.
 The women could have resisted if they had been stronger, but the cost of being stronger would have been their genes being confined only to Africa.

-Activity 1 - Politics and ancient history
+A Politics and ancient history